This page covers collection and use consents as per the requirements in rule 4.11 and the associated consumer experience data standards.

 Overview

-In accordance with Rule 4.11(1)(Note 1), an accredited person cannot infer consent, or seek to rely on an implied consent.
-Consent must be voluntary, express, informed, specific as to purpose, time limited, and easily withdrawn.
+In accordance with CDR rule 4.11(1)(Note 1), an accredited person cannot infer consent, or seek to rely on an implied consent.

 When asking a CDR consumer to give consent, a data recipient must: